 The actress is now the queen of philanthropy, working with the American Heart Association and also the Memorial Sloan Kettering Cancer Center's Visible Ink, a program that gives people diagnosed with cancer the opportunity to express themselves in writing with the individual support of an experienced writing mentor.

 What do you think about Susan Lucci working to stop surprise medical bills?
 Have you ever been sent an unexpected medical bill?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.